hitaishi18-coder/kapoors-villa/README.md

-# Kapoor's Villa
+# 🏡 Kapoor's Villa | Luxury Boutique Homestay

-A high-performance, visually stunning web application for **Kapoor's Villa**, a luxury boutique homestay located in the serene Panchgani-Mahabaleshwar belt of Satara, Maharashtra.
+> **A high-performance, visually stunning web application for Kapoor's Villa, a luxury boutique homestay located in the serene Panchgani-Mahabaleshwar belt of Satara, Maharashtra.**

 This project is built with a focus on luxury aesthetics, seamless user experience, traditional Search Engine Optimization (SEO), and Generative Engine Optimization (GEO) for AI search engines like Perplexity, ChatGPT, and Google AI Overviews.